epistrephein/blog.epistrephe.in/_posts/2016-10-08-wow-vanilla-mangos.md

 I used to play to World of Warcraft several years ago and I quit a few weeks before the release of The Burning Crusade.
 I came back a few times, to try out the new expansions, but nothing really was the same anymore after the death of the official Vanilla.

-There are a lot a private server focused on Vanilla only, the most famous of which was the, now closed, Nostalrius.
+There are a lot a private server focused on Vanilla only, the most famous of which was the now closed Nostalrius.
 I tried some other servers, just for the sake of the memories, but I believe that the time to leave Azeroth forever is now come, and that it was good while it lasted.

 However, just for the fun of it, I wanted to try the thrill of being in control of a server and being able to spawn, kill and cast whatever I wanted.
 So I dove in the WoW private server subculture and began to read about the various methods to do it.
 Here's the result of that quest: a nice, kinda-easy, a little convoluted way to compile the [Continued MaNGOS](http://cmangos.net) core for **WoW Vanilla** on an **Ubuntu VPS**.